 State statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
 Bond issues have been approved by the voters and issued by the District for various capital improvements.
 These bonds are required to be fully paid serially within 25 years of the date of issue.

-General long-term debt of the District consisted of a capital lease.
+General long-term debt of the District consists of bonds payable and capital leases.
 Debt service requirements for bonds are paid solely from the fund balance and the future revenues of the debt service fund.